alexhkurz/SmartContractsSummer2022/Tutorial/PayAndGuess/README.md

 Exercises:

-- Write a smart contract that can receive money and send it back:
+- Write a smart contract that can receive money and send it back.
+Interface:

     ```solidity
     contract PayAndGuess0 {